microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/paths.md

 ---
 display: "Paths"
-oneline: "A set of locations to look for imports in"
+oneline: "A series of entries which re-maps imports to additional lookup locations"
 ---

 A series of entries which re-map imports to lookup locations relative to the `baseUrl`, there is a larger coverage of `paths` in [the handbook](/docs/handbook/module-resolution.html#path-mapping).